From Birdwatch to Community Notes, from Twitter to X: four years of community-based content moderation: Introduction

 Each Contributor has two impact metrics: writing impact and rating impact.
 The former increases when a Contributor’s Notes are consistently rated as helpful.
-The latter increases when the Contributor's rating of a Note aligns with the eventual status of the Note based on the rating algorithm, and decreases otherwise\cite{XCommunityNotesWritingAndRatingImpact}.
-New Contributors begin by rating existing Notes and can only write their own Notes once their rating score reaches a threshold of 5\cite{XCommunityNotesWritingAbility}.
-Afterwards, the Contributors can decide to write a Note on any Post.
-Furthermore, users on X can request a Note for a Post; if a Post receives enough requests, top Contributors, those with high writing impact, are notified to draft a Note for that Post\cite{XCommunityNotesNoteRequests}.
+The latter increases when the Contributor's rating of a Note aligns with the Note's eventual status determined by the rating algorithm, and decreases otherwise \citep{XCommunityNotesWritingAndRatingImpact}.
+New Contributors begin by rating existing Notes and can only write their own Notes once their rating score reaches a threshold of 5 \citep{XCommunityNotesWritingAbility}.
+Afterward, the Contributors can decide to write a Note on any Post.
+Furthermore, users on X can request a Note for a Post; if a Post receives enough requests, top writers, those with high writing impact, are notified to draft a Note for that Post \citep{XCommunityNotesNoteRequests}.

-Community Notes has experimented with various rating systems and decision rules to determine which note should be displayed for each post.
-The description provided above outlines only the core functionality of the system as of the time of writing; we do not aim to detail the specific algorithms and configurations, as these continue to evolve.
-In the pilot version of Community Notes, Notes that received the highest number of helpful ratings were picked to be shown in the timeline, regardless of the raters’ past behaviour.
-This was not immune to polarised rating among Contributors\cite{yasseri2023can} and partisan behaviour, such as Contributors rating Notes written by co-partisans as helpful and labelling Posts from cross-partisan Contributors as misleading\cite{Allen2022BirdsOther}.
-To mitigate this issue, Community Notes adopted a {\it bridging algorithm}\cite{wojcik2022birdwatch} in the rating system.
+Community Notes has experimented with various rating systems and decision rules to determine which note to display for each post.
+The description above outlines only the core functionality of the system at the time of writing; we do not aim to detail specific algorithms and configurations, as these continue to evolve.

+In the pilot version of Community Notes, Notes that received the highest number of helpful ratings were selected to appear in the timeline, regardless of the raters’ past behaviour.
+This was not immune to polarised rating among Contributors \citep{yasseri2023can} and partisan behaviour, such as Contributors rating Notes written by co-partisans as helpful and labelling Posts from cross-partisan Contributors as misleading \citep{allen2022birds}.
+To mitigate this issue, Community Notes adopted a {\it bridging algorithm} \citep{wojcik2022birdwatch} in the rating system.
 This approach places Contributors along an opinion spectrum based on their historical rating behaviour.
 A Note is deemed helpful only if it receives enough positive ratings from Contributors with opposing viewpoints.
-The goal of this algorithm is to elevate Notes that are rated as helpful by a diverse set of Contributors.
-Community Notes is entirely open-source, with both the code and data available to the public\cite{communityNotesSource}.
+The goal of this algorithm is to elevate Notes rated helpful by a diverse set of Contributors.
+Community Notes is entirely open-source, with both the code and data publicly available \citep{communityNotesSource}.